 Mistakenly labelled a whale, the orca actually belongs to the dolphin family.
-There are 3 types of Orca in our part of the world, the transient, resident and offshore.
-This paper will deal mainly with the Northern Resident because of their accessibility.
-For a few months every summer about 200 northern residents return to our backyard, namely Johnstone Strait and the Queen Charlotte Strait.
-Though physically similar, the transient and resident resemblances end here.
+There are 3 types of Orca in our part of the world, the Biggs (transient), Resident and Offshore.
+We most regularly and predictably see the Northern Resident Killer Whale.
+For a few months every summer up to 280 northern residents orcas return to our backyard, namely Johnstone Strait and the Queen Charlotte Strait.
+Though physically similar, the Biggs (or transient) killer whale and Resident killer whale resemblances end here.
 Residents eat only fish and cephalopods whereas the transient’s diet consists exclusively of marine mammals.

 The only way of visually discerning the two groups other than by the dorsal fin, is by the saddle patch, a light colored area located right behind the dorsal fin.
 The fins of a transient are more pointed, resembling a shark’s, while that of the resident is rounder at the tip.

 While residents are very vocal and travel and hunt in large groups, transients prefer to keep their company small and are silent predators.
 Residents are a very social bunch.
 Young whales of both sexes stay with their mothers all of their lives living in what we call a matrilineal family group or pod.

 Each pod consists of the matriarch (the eldest female), her offspring (both male and female) and her daughter’s offspring.
 The males will occasionally leave the pod in order to mate but return to their mothers and siblings.
 There are 16 northern resident pods in total making up 3 clans, which scientists and researchers have designated with a letter of the alphabet.
 The 3 clans are: